ZenGo-X/multi-party-ecdsa/README.md

 # Implementing BS21

 This is an implementation of the BS23 signing protocol proposed in the article Bouez & Signh 2023 (in proceedings of CT-RSA 2023).
+This implementation is not maintained and can not be deemed secure.
+It should not be used as it is and is only made available for research purposes.

 ## Organisation of the project